Cape Town: Economic output

+Economic growth

-In 2008 the city was named as the most entrepreneurial city in South Africa, with the percentage of Capetonians pursuing business opportunities almost three times higher than the national average.
-Those aged between 18 and 64 were 190% more likely to pursue new business, whilst in Johannesburg, the same demographic group was only 60% more likely than the national average to pursue a new business.
+In 2008, Cape Town was considered the most entrepreneurial city in South Africa, with the percentage of Capetonians pursuing business opportunities almost three times higher than the national average.
+Capetonians aged between 18 and 64 were 190% more likely to pursue new business, whilst in Johannesburg, the same demographic group was only 60% more likely than the national average to pursue a new business.

 With the highest number of successful information technology companies in Africa, Cape Town is an important centre for the industry on the continent.
 This includes an increasing number of companies in the space industry.
+Cape Town is home to over 60 fintech startups.

-Growing at an annual rate of 8.5% and an estimated worth of R77 billion in 2010, nationwide the high tech industry in Cape Town is becoming increasingly important to the city's economy.
-A number of entrepreneurship initiatives and universities hosting technology startups such as Jumo, Yoco, Aerobotics, Luno, Rain telecommunication and The Sun Exchange are located in the city.
+Growing at an annual rate of 8.5%, the tech industry is a major part of Cape Town's economy.
+Cape Town is home to numerous tech company headquarters, including those of Admyt, Xneelo, Jumo, Yoco, Aerobotics, Luno, Vault22, and Rain, as well as fiber network operators Frogfoot, Octotel, and Liquid Intelligent Technologies, the latter of which operates Africa's largest independent fiber network.
+A number of entrepreneurial initiatives hosting tech startups, such as the Sun Exchange, are located in the city.

 The city has the largest film industry in the Southern Hemisphere generating R5 billion (US$476.19 million) in revenue and providing an estimated 6,058 direct and 2,502 indirect jobs in 2013.
 Much of the industry is based out of the Cape Town Film Studios.

+As of 2024, Cape Town's labor force consists of 1.1 million workers.
+The largest sector in Cape Town is the professional and business services industry, which accounts for 29.61% of the city's workforce.

+Within this sector, the professional, scientific, and technical services industry accounts for 23.34% (about 254,600 people) of the city's employment, which is the highest of any other industry.